trustd-solutions/jobs/roles/jr-sre.md

 - [x] Career advancement opportunities

 # How to apply
-Email us at staff@trustd.solutions with the Subject `Junir SRE role` and your contact information in the body (Phone number, CV and/or LinkedIn profile link).
+Email us at staff@trustd.solutions with the Subject `Junior SRE role` and your contact information in the body (Phone number, CV, or LinkedIn profile link).